zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/input-date.md

 ![Input Date Element](/assets/ytp/forms/fields/input-date.webp)

 {% callout type="warning" title="Styling Limitations" %}
-Date input relies on the browser's native implementation, the picker and icon style is inconsistent and it customization is not possible.
+Date input relies on the browser's native implementation, the picker and icon style is inconsistent and its customization is not possible.
 {% /callout %}

 ---